 If you love medieval squares, the Tuscan Piazza del Campo is one of the most magnificent you’ll see.

-Located in the heart of the stunning city of Siena, it has a unique seashell shape divided into nine sections.
+Located in the heart of the stunning city of Siena in central Italy, it has a unique seashell shape divided into nine sections.
 They represent the Government of the Nine that ruled Siena in the Middle Ages in the 13th-14th centuries and brought prosperity to the city.

 You’ll find plenty of restaurants and cafes lining the jaw-dropping piazza, and it doesn’t get better than having a cup of coffee with a view of the square’s main landmarks – the 13th-century Palazzo Pubblico (Siena’s town hall) and its tower, Torre del Mangia.